braulio94/datacaixa/README.md

 # Datacaixa

-Consuming FirebirdSql Database and exposing in REST
+PoS mobile client and backend consuming FirebirdSql Database and exposing in REST

 ## API